 Government funding is currently available to all children in the term after their 3rd birthday.
-The nursery will provide the necessary claim form to each parent at the appropriate time in order for this funding to be claimed.
+The Preschool will provide the necessary claim form to each parent at the appropriate time in order for this funding to be claimed.
 Government funding is intended to cover the cost of the 15 hours a week of free, high quality, flexible childcare and is not intended to cover other costs such as snacks, or additional services.

-The free entitlements will be delivered consistently so that all children accessing any of the free entitlements will receive the same quality and access to the provision, regardless of whether they opt to pay for additional services or optional hours.
+The free entitlements will be delivered consistently so that all children accessing any of the free entitlements will receive the same quality and access to the provision. regardless of whether they opt to pay for additional services or optional hours.
 The entitlement is offered free, and parents will not be charged for any difference that there may be in the future between the amount received from the Local Authority and our current sessional rate, at present our normal sessional rate is less than that received from the Local Authority.

-The number of hours available for funding are governed by the local authority, and at present are up to 30 funded hours per week during term time, we are only able to offer 15 hours a week due to the constraints of our location.
-The nursery sometimes offers a lunch club but this is not covered by the government funding, an additional parent paid fee is levied.
+The number of hours available for funding are governed by the local authority, and at present are up to 30 funded hours per week during term time, we are only able to offer 19 hours a week due to the constraints of our location.

-The nursery will not ask parents to pay any additional sums for the normal sessional care that is covered by the government funding.
 Government Funding may not cover child absences for long term or regular illness and is reviewed on an individual basis.
-When a parent has claimed the government funding for their child but their child is absent, the nursery may have to make an adjustment to the funding claim via the normal claiming portal.
+When a parent has claimed the government funding for their child but their child is absent, the Preschool may have to make an adjustment to the funding claim via the normal claiming portal.
 All fees lost in this manner are invoiced to the parents at our usual sessional rate.

-The nursery will ensure that all claim forms are properly completed and that all the paperwork required by Norfolk Children's Services is completed in a timely and accurate manner.
-The nursery is responsible for making any adjustments to funding based on the information provided by the parents.
+The Preschool will ensure that all claim forms are properly completed and that all the paperwork required by Norfolk Children's Services is completed in a timely and accurate manner.
+The Preschool is responsible for making any adjustments to funding based on the information provided by the parents.